Campus Pastor's Office Chapel

 Campus Pastor's Office Staff

-“I am a person who has been absolutely captivated by Jesus, and invested in by a community of faith.
-My passion is to lead people into vibrant authentic relationships with Jesus Christ and with each other.
-It is my joy to be available to and invest in leaders and seekers alike.”
+“We have been absolutely captivated by Jesus, and invested in by a community of faith.
+Our passion is to lead people into vibrant authentic relationships with Jesus Christ and with each other.
+It is our joy to be available to and invest in leaders and seekers alike.”

 "My desire is to encourage a culture of worship that is faithful to Christ, in harmony with Westmont’s mission and values, theologically rich, multicultural, and artistically creative.
 I hope that the work I am a part of will stand as an "Ebenezer" -- an enduring monument to God's faithfulness (1 Sam 7:12)"